-With the end of 2020 fast approaching, U.S. Secretary of Education Betsy DeVos has extended coronavirus emergency relief benefits for borrowers with federal student loans through Jan.
-31, 2021.
+At the request of President Joe Biden, acting U.S. Secretary of Education Phil Rosenfelt has extended coronavirus emergency relief benefits for borrowers with federal student loans through Sept.
+30, 2021.

-For the majority of 2020, borrowers with student loans held by the federal government have not been required to make payments on those loans, nor has interest accrued on them.
-In addition, collections activities such as wage garnishment and the reduction of tax refunds have been prohibited, providing help for student loan borrowers struggling during the COVID-19 pandemic.
+As a result, for the majority of 2020, borrowers with student loans held by the federal government were not required to make payments on those loans, nor did interest accrue on them, per the administrative forbearance.
+In addition, collections activities such as wage garnishment and the reduction of tax refunds were prohibited, providing help for student loan borrowers struggling during the COVID-19 pandemic.

 Temporary Pauses Are Still Automatic